Updated October 15, 2020

-A Mommy Makeover is a personalized combination of procedures that is designed to reverse changes to your body caused by pregnancy.
+A Mommy Makeover in Fort Worth is a personalized combination of procedures that is designed to reverse changes to your body caused by pregnancy.
 Your custom Mommy Makeover typically includes a combination of the following procedures:

 Your abdomen grows as the baby grows during pregnancy, which results in weakening and separation of your abdominal muscles.
 Stretching of the abdominal skin may cause the skin’s collagen fibers to break, which results in “stretch marks.”
 A tummy tuck (abdominoplasty) tightens the abdominal muscles and removes excess skin and soft tissue in order to help restore your pre-pregnancy figure.
 Also, localized fat deposits may remain after pregnancy.
 Liposuction can be performed to slim and reshape the body.